 Natvia Stevia Sweetener is a 100% natural sweetener and has 97% fewer calories than sugar.
 Its fructose free, low carb and isn’t going to rot your teeth!
 It contains no aspartame, no saccharin, no artificial colours or flavours and of course does not contain any sugar, making it low GI and perfect for diabetics.

-Natvia is the pink and white striped box in the picture below.
-There is a “Baking Mix” and an “Icing Mix”.
+Natvia Sweetener is the pink and white striped box.
+There is a "Baking Mix" and an "Icing Mix".
 This information here relates to the Baking Mix which is the replacement I use for sugar.

 What is Natvia?